nomeata/haskell-via-sokoban/01-intro.md

 parentheses next lession, for now just consider this a way of drawing a line from one point to another.

-<iframe width="400" height="400" src="https://code.world/run.html?mode=haskell&amp;hash=Pt35LixP8QB5edtSH06YjAA"></iframe>
+RUN(code/tree.hs)

 (Do you want to see the tree folding and unfolding?
-Requires only minor changes to the code… check out [this animation](https://code.world/haskell#PrrDoZkX8T-a3E9x0rXVydQ).)
+Requires only minor changes to the code… check out [this animation](EDIT(code/tree-folding.hs)).)

 Code Comments
 =============